Manchukuo: Military

 The Imperial Navy of Manchukuo existed mainly as a small river flotilla and consisted mainly of small gunboats and patrol boats, both captured Chinese ships and some Japanese additions.
 The elderly Japanese destroyer Kashi was lent to the Manchukuoan fleet from 1937 to 1942 as the Hai Wei before returning to the Imperial Japanese Navy.
 These ships were mostly crewed by Japanese sailors.

 Several specialized units which functioned outside of the main command structure of the military also existed.
 The Manchukuo Imperial Guard was formed out of soldiers of ethnic Manchu descent, charged with the protection of the Kangde Emperor and senior officials, as well as to function as an honor guard.
 Despite this it took part in combat and was considered to be an effective unit.
 Throughout the 1930s a "Mongolian Independence Army" was established out of about 6,000 ethnic Mongolian recruits and fought its own war against bandits with some success.
 It was expanded in 1938 but merged with the regular Imperial Army in 1940, although Mongol units continued to perform well.
 A special Korean detachment was founded in 1937 on the personal initiative of Lee Beom-ik, a collaborationist Korean governor of Gando Province.
-The unit was small but distinguished itself in combat against Communist guerrillas and was noted by the Japanese for its martial spirit, becoming one of the few puppet units to earn the respect of its Japanese superiors.
+The unit was small but distinguished itself in combat against CCP guerrillas and was noted by the Japanese for its martial spirit, becoming one of the few puppet units to earn the respect of its Japanese superiors.